MPI Artificial Intelligence for robots and swarms

 As mentioned above, while the previous page’s ways to move around were functional, they were not the easiest to get a feel of or to work with.
 In this section, we will use forces to control our robot.
 This will make for a more natural looking behavior, and an easier one to control, to build upon and to modulate.

 The most common way to represent a force is to do so as a vector.
-Lua doesn’t have much knowledge of what a vector is, but ARGoS does.
-You can have a look of the various ways you can use a vector in the documentation here
+Lua doesn’t have a specific structure for vectors, but ARGoS does.
+To learn more about how to create and use vectores, check the documentation here

 So, we start from a force (a 2D vector) that we want to transform into a speed value for both left and right wheels.
-I warm you in advance, there will be a bit of trigonometry!
+I warn you in advance, there will be a bit of trigonometry!
 Any idea how to make it happen?
-Here is an exemple of such implementation.
+Here is an example of such implementation.
 First the function itself:

--- put this value as a global parmetre on the top of your file:
+-- put this value as a global parametre on the top of your file:

 MAX_SPEED = 10